peterpeterparker/daviddalbusco.com/src/blog/building-a-trails-section-with-maps.md

 	pathname: string;
 }
 ```

-I could have gone further and even extended the interface exposed by the library, but kept it simple.

 There's more to configure than that, colors, custom glyphs, visibility of the title, and so on.